cybrneon/head-md-future-of-drawing/process/2024-01-11/readme.md

 - Software corrections and boot setup.
 - Finding how to hide the RPI.
 - Presentation and finish Project Documentation
+- Back up sd card!
+- Label the cables so I can recognize which cable is which.

 ## Other